 Note that "glide" here has a different meaning than in the trigger layer glide (section 3.1.4.).
-Here glide means simply that the same note is extended over several steps, which has no effect on pitch; in trigger layer glide, however, the whole idea is to glide from one note to another, different note, i.e. from one pitch to another.
+Here glide means simply that the same note is extended over several steps, which has no effect on pitch;

 The setting Sustain on the MODE page is good to keep in mind when setting up a track to play long notes.
 Sustain holds each note/chord until another one is played, and this spares you the trouble of having to set the gate length of each individual note/chord.